Pandemic Learning Loss

 If you are looking for a high-caliber master’s degree program in clinical speech-language pathology that places a premium on the communicative and learning needs of culturally and linguistically diverse populations through comprehensive course work and clinical practicum experiences, you are in the right place!

-We have three master’s level tracks available: Full-Time Track, Full-Time Leveler Track and Summers Track.
-These are NOT online programs.
-However, the Summers Track does include 12 – 15 credit hours of online courses, as well as 15 credit hours of clinical practical experiences available in areas outside of Flagstaff, during fall and spring semesters.
+The Summer Track does include 8-11 credit hours of online courses, as well as 19 credit hours of clinical experiences available in areas outside of Flagstaff, during fall and spring semesters.
 For more information about the MS degree, click here.

 Bachelor of Science in Communication Sciences & Disorders